 Individuals and spouses must have the following qualifications to file under Chapter 13:

 - You must have a regular income that is sufficient to cover the required monthly payment.

-- You must be current on tax filings.
+- You must be current on your taxes.

-- You must not have filed Chapter 13 in the past two years or Chapter 7 bankruptcy in the past four years.
+- You must not have filed for Chapter 13 bankruptcy in the past two years or Chapter 7 bankruptcy in the past four years.

-- You must not have filed a bankruptcy petition in the previous 180 days that was dismissed for certain reasons, such as failing to appear in court or comply with court orders.
+- You must not have filed a bankruptcy petition in the previous 180 days that was dismissed for certain reasons, such as failing to appear or comply with court orders.

-In Nevada and other states, you must also undergo a “means test” to determine if you are eligible to file for Chapter 13 bankruptcy.
-Under the Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA) law, if your income is above Nevada’s median income, you must file Chapter 13 bankruptcy instead of Chapter 7 bankruptcy.
+In Nevada and other states, you must also undergo a “means test.”
+Under the Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA), if your income is above Nevada’s median income, you can only file for Chapter 13 bankruptcy.

 How Long Does It Take to File Bankruptcy Chapter 13?